nathan-barry/nathan.rs/content/notes/math/calculus.md

 $$\lim_{n\rightarrow\infty} a_n \quad \text{does not exist}\quad or \quad\lim_{n\rightarrow\infty}\neq0$$ then the series $\sum_{n=1}^\infty a_n$ is divergent.

-It makes sense since if the limit of $a_n$ doesn't converge to 0, then you will be adding an infinite amount of positive numbers which will of course sum to infinity (meaning that the series will diverge).{{%sidenote%}}Note: Rule does not work in reverse.
-If the limit does exist and is equal to 0, you cannot conclude that it is convergent.{{%/sidenote%}}
+It makes sense since if the limit of $a_n$ doesn't converge to 0, then you will be adding an infinite amount of positive numbers which will of course sum to infinity (meaning that the series will diverge).
+Note: Rule does not work in reverse.
+If the limit does exist and is equal to 0, you cannot conclude that it is convergent.

 **Example**